Remembrances of Mary Walsh and Josephine Jones

 Paul was given a calf by grandfather Camacho. the calf was put into a ranch (Maulio) near our home.
 Every time it had a calf, cowboys brought it home, and Paul and Mother milked it.
 This happened three times.
 It was sold when the family moved to Honolulu.

-Grandfather Camacho died in 1906 and is buried in the old Catholic Cemetery in Halawa.
+Grandfather Camacho died on March 26, 1906 in Halawa after an illness of several months, and he is buried in the old Catholic Cemetery in Halawa.
 The old Halawa Church has been torn down, but the cemetery remains.
 His tombstone is a white cross with an inscription that reads "Clemente Gomes 1839 1906".
 The U.S. Census of 1900 indicates that neither he nor his wife could speak English or Hawaiian.

-Grandmother Camacho died in 1914 and is buried in the old Catholic Cemetery in Halawa beside her husband Clement.
+Grandmother Camacho died on March 30, 1914 at the Hualua homestead, and is buried in the old Catholic Cemetery in Halawa in a grave behind that of her husband Clement (see middle photo below).
 Her tombstone is a white cross, similar to her husband's.
 The inscription on it reads "Anna F. Clement Born 1832 Died 1914".
-The U.S. Census of 1900 indicates that she was born July, 1829, but the date on her tombstone is probably more reliable.
+The U.S. Census of 1900 indicates that she was born July, 1829, and her baptism record in the Madeira Regional Archives shows July 17, 1830 to be her birth date, which indicates that her tombstone inscription is incorrect.

 For the sake of her three sons, Mama gave up her farm as she decided that they had to have an education.
 Of course, Papa was very ill, and she was getting old and wanted to have her daughters settled.
 Papa was one of the first teachers to be pensioned.
 He received thirty dollars per month, but that stopped when he died.
 So we had some very lean years.
 (Emil de Harne was voted a pension by the Hawaii State Legislature in Act 113, which was passed March 17, 1915.
 Subsequently, an amount of $720 is reported to have been paid out for said pension in the state budget report of 1917.)

 On November 10, 1918, the day before World War I ended, Emil died after a long illness.
 He was buried on Armistice Day at the old Catholic Cemetery on South King Street.
 Frances died on December 22, 1957 and was buried near daughter Louise at Diamond Head Cemetery, when she was about 90 years old.
 Her sister Mary Clement Gomes is buried nearby.
-Mary was born on May 12, 1866.
-She never married, and died on July 14, 1937.
+Mary never married, and died on July 14, 1937 in Honolulu.
+Francis' and Mary's brothers Manuel and Joao both married, they both had children, and both have many descendants living today.
+One brother went by the name of Manuel Gomes Clement and the other by John Gomes Clement.
+Manuel died on August 3, 1949 in Hononlulu, and his brother John died on June 16, 1944 in Honolulu also.
+Both are buried in Diamond Head Memorial Park, the same cemetery where their sisters rest.

 REFERENCES: